This article takes a look at how consumer psychology can be used to power up your copywriting strategy– tips, tricks and all.

 Upworthy is the reigning king of the curiosity gap.
 They frequently post this type of headlines, and generate about 75,000 Facebook likes for each article.

-Their most popular headlines as of 2013 look something like this:
+Their most popular headlines back in 2013 look something like this:

 - This Kid Just Died.
 What He Left Behind Is Wondtacular.
 Pageviews: 17 million